 HTML5 is the latest standard of Hypertext Markup Language, the code that describes the structure and presentation of web pages.

 Simplified: HTML is a set of rules that tell web browsers how to interpret code to display web pages.
-HTML5, the 5th version of this set, improves and upgrades website capabilities, and helps developers make web content (websites and web applications) more interactive and dynamic.
+HTML5, the 5th version of this set, improves and upgrades website capabilities, and helps developers make web content, such as websites and web applications, more interactive and dynamic.